Review & Rating

 Artisan presents its faucets as premium products and sells through some higher end venues like the which supplies upscale decorative plumbing showrooms throughout North America, and kitchen design studios as well as more pedestrian outlets such as Home Depot, Wayfair, Walmart and Amazon.

 Artisan's faucets are not "designer faucets" as claimed on the cover of its July 2014 catalog, except in the sense that all faucets must have been designed by somebody, usually an engineer.
 But, in the faucet industry the term designer faucets, by general consensus, is reserved for companies like that create unique and proprietary faucet designs using architects and product designers.

 Artisan does not have its own architects or product designers.
-Any designing that is done on Artisan faucets is most likely done by designers and engineers employed by the Asian factories that make them, and typically amounts to little more than modest style changes to already existing European and North American designs together with the modifications necessary to allow the faucets to fit U.S./Canadian non-metric fittings.
+Any designing that is done on Artisan faucets is most likely done by designers and engineers employed by the Asian factories that make them and typically amounts to little more than modest style changes to already existing European and North American designs together with the modifications necessary to allow the faucets to fit U.S./Canadian traditional (non-metric) fittings.

 Artisan faucets are ordinary Chinese faucets of fair to good quality representing styles typical of more than two dozen Taiwan and mainland China faucet manufacturers.
 With rare exception, Asian faucet designs tend to conservative, targeting mass market customers, not straying too close to outer design boundaries.
 A new design that proves popular in European or North American markets will ultimately be copied by Chinese and Taiwanese factories.
 The lag time is normally three to five years behind the Western designs, and by that time a new design is no longer new.

 Artisan purchases some faucets through a jobber, Sentiero Group, Inc. (Taiwan), which makes it somewhat difficult to determine the actual manufacturer(s) of the brokered faucets.
 However, we have been able to identify most of its manufacturers, including: